CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 #### Technical Workflow

 - **Phase 1:**
-  - Repository is temporarily cloned and scanned with **Semgrep** for static code analysis.
+  - Repository is temporarily cloned and scanned for static code analysis.
-  - Semgrep flags all code patterns matching vulnerability rules.
+  - The system flags all code patterns matching vulnerability rules.
 - **Phase 2:**
   - Each finding is analyzed by an LLM to generate explanations and actionable fixes.
   - Further mapped to **OWASP Top 10** vulnerabilities and failed compliance controls (ISO 27001, PCI DSS, NIST, SOC2, GDPR, etc.).